JstnMcBrd/discord-cleverbot/README.md

-# Discord-Cleverbot
+# discord-cleverbot

-## Cleverbot-free Status
+## cleverbot-free Status
 [![API Status](https://github.com/IntriguingTiles/cleverbot-free/workflows/API%20Status/badge.svg)](https://github.com/IntriguingTiles/cleverbot-free/actions/workflows/api.yml)

 ## About

-Discord-Cleverbot is a [Discord](https://discord.com/) bot developed in [TypeScript](https://www.typescriptlang.org/) that uses the [node.js](https://nodejs.org/) module of [cleverbot-free](https://www.npmjs.com/package/cleverbot-free) to give Cleverbot a presence on Discord.
+discord-cleverbot is a [Discord](https://discord.com/) bot developed in [TypeScript](https://www.typescriptlang.org/) that uses the [node.js](https://nodejs.org/) module of [cleverbot-free](https://www.npmjs.com/package/cleverbot-free) to give Cleverbot a presence on Discord.
 Through the bot, users are able to converse with the [Cleverbot chat bot](https://www.cleverbot.com/).
 The bot also hosts other features that help integrate it with the Discord chat environment.

 This project was started in December 2017 and developed periodically until January 2023.
 This included several ground-up rewrites to improve functionality, efficiency, and simplicity, resulting in a comparatively simple design today.